-DRAINAGE APPLICATIONS Piping Resistance 3.4.5 Clogging Resistance.
-Clogging is the reduction in permeability or particles or biological or chemical deposits.
+DRAINAGE APPLICATIONS Piping Resistance

+3.4.5 Clogging Resistance.
+Clogging is the reduction in permeability or permittivity of a geotextile due to blocking of the pores by either soil particles or biological or chemical deposits.
 Some clogging takes place with all geotextiles in contact with soil.
 Therefore, permeability test results can only be used as a guide for geotextile suitability.
 For woven geotextiles, if the POA is sufficiently large, the geotextiles will be resistant to clogging.
 The POA has proved to be a useful measure of clogging resistance for woven textiles but is limited to woven geotextiles having distinct, easily measured openings.
 For geotextiles which cannot be evaluated by POA, soil-geotextile permeameters have been developed for measuring soil-geotextile permeability and clogging.
-As a measure of the soil-geotextile system, the gradient ratio test can be used (ASTM D 5101).
-The gradient ratio is defined as the ratio of the hydraulic gradient across the geotextile and the 1 inch of soil immediately above the aeotextile
+As a measure of the degree to which the presence of geotextile affects the permeability of the soil-geotextile system, the gradient ratio test can be used (ASTM Distoll).
+The gradient ratio is defined as the ratio of the hydraulic gradient across the geotextile and the 1 inch of soil immediately above the geotextile to the hydraulic gradient between 1 and 3 inches above the geotextile.